 History of Xunantunich

-The first explorations of the site began at roughly the same time, by the British district commissioner of Cayo (San Ignacio), Thomas Gann.
+The first explorations of the site began roughly the same time as the first ghost sightings by the British district commissioner of Cayo (San Ignacio), Thomas Gann.

-Ongoing excavations have revealed that Xunantunich probably played an important role in the political power struggle of the Classical period.
+Ongoing excavations have revealed that Xunantunich, Belize probably played an important role in the political power struggle of the Classical period.

-It seems likely that it joined in an alliance with Caracol & Calakmul in Mexico to bring down Tikal in Guatemala.
+It seems likely that Xunantunich joined an alliance with Caracol and Mexico’s Calakmul to bring down Tikal in Guatemala.

 Xunantunich Visitor Center

-Learn more about the history of Xunantunich at the visitor center on site – this should be the first stop on your visit.
+Learn more about the history of Xunantunich in Belize at the visitor center, which should be the first stop on your visit.

-At this small museum, there are first-rate archaeological finds, such as jewellery & pottery, and details of the El Castillo friezes.
+There are first-rate archaeological finds at this small museum, such as jewelry, pottery, and details of the El Castillo friezes.

-All the signs & explanations are in English, which is a treat if you’re non-Spanish speakers coming from Mexico like us.
+All the signs and explanations are in English, which is a treat if you’re non-Spanish speakers coming from Mexico like us.

-However they are completely overshadowed by the towering El Castillo, or The Castle – it’s what makes Xunantunich in San Ignacio one of the top destinations in Belize.
+However, they are completely overshadowed by the towering El Castillo, or The Castle.
+This pyramid is what makes Xunantunich one of the top destinations in Belize.

 Standing at 40 meters high, El Castillo is the 2nd tallest structure in Belize, after the main temple at Caracol.

-You can climb to the top of El Castillo & taken in the breathtaking, 360 degree views of the Cayo countryside.
+You can climb to the top of El Castillo, and take in the breathtaking 360 degree views of the Cayo countryside.

-You can also easily see the Guatemala border, just 1 km away – where there are many awesome places to visit in Guatemala.
+You can also easily see the Guatemalan border, just 1 km away where there are many awesome places to visit in Guatemala.

 The upper levels of El Castillo are covered in elaborate plaster friezes with depictions of various gods.

-Some of the friezes have eroded over time, others lie protected under replica friezes.
+Some of the friezes have eroded over time while others lie protected under replica friezes.

-Xunantunich isn’t the only Mayan archaeological site in town – you can also visit Cahal Pech, which is a 20 minute walk from the centre of San Ignacio.
+Xunantunich isn’t the only Mayan archaeological site in San Ignacio.
+You can also visit Cahal Pech, which is a 20 minute walk from the center of San Ignacio.

-Take any local bus heading west to Benque Viejo del Carmen – these run approximately every hour, on the half hour.
+You can travel from San Ignacio to Xunantunich by taking any local bus heading west to Benque Viejo del Carmen.
+These run approximately every hour, on the half hour.

-Stop at the village of San Jose Succotz, then take the hand-operated cable-winched river ferry across to the other side – it’s free.
-From here, the ruins are a 2k walk uphill.
+Get off at the village of San Jose Succotz and take the hand-operated cable-winched river ferry across to the other side, which is free.
+From here, the ruins are a 2 km walk uphill.